The ultimate guide for Bukit Lawang

 • Go for a swim in the river.
 There are some good spots where the currents are not too strong.

-• Try all the delicious food in town, see section above
+• Try all the delicious food in town, see section below

 • Dance the night away on Saturday’s party at Thomas Retreat